 Wireless Access: In most areas of our campus, you'll have access to our free public wireless internet (WiFi) access.
 Simply open your device and connect to the "GlassApp & Free WiFi" network in the Museum.

 more for mobile

-Bring your smartphone or tablet & headphones to the Museum, connect to Free WiFi and explore contemporary glass, and check out a scavenger hunt on GlassApp.
+Bring your smartphone or tablet & headphones to the Museum, connect to Free WiFi, explore contemporary glass, and check out a scavenger hunt on GlassApp.